The Amazing Adventures of Morph

 The Amazing Adventures of Morph is a British stop-motion clay animation television show created by Aardman Animations which ran from 1980 to 1981.
 It featured the character Morph and his cream-coloured best friend Chas.
+Footage from the show was reused in the 1996 show The Morph Files.

 Production

 The character of Morph first appeared on the children's art-themed TV show Take Hart with Tony Hart in 1977.
 This series served as a spin-off to Take Hart and a showcase for Morph.
 The character had become so popular that the BBC commissioned 26 5-min episodes featuring the character.